zulihit/CoTS/README.md

 ---

 ## 🤝 Acknowledgements
-Special thanks to the developers of CoELA and LangGraph—your open-source efforts made CoTS possible! 🙏
+Special thanks to the developers of CoELA and LangGraph! 🙏

 ---